dugu281/readme/readme.md

 </p>

 <h3 align="center">
-Hi there, I'm <a href="https://www.yushi.dev/" target="_blank" rel="noreferrer">Yu</a> 👋
+Hi there, I'm <a href="https://www.yushi.dev/" target="_blank" rel="noreferrer">Durgesh</a> 👋
 </h3>

 <h2 align="center">
-I'm a Front-end Web Developer 💻, Photographer 📸, and Designer 🎨!
+I'm a Full Stack Web Developer 💻!
 </h2>

 I love the entire process of developing creative websites.
-I love the challenge of finding caches and spending time to meet new people.
-Learning how people hide things and where people are likely to look.
+I love the challenge of finding bugs and spending time on solving coding problems.
+Learning how people do code and Explore new technologies.

 ### 🤝 Connect with me: